-The following information shall be included on the site map:
+Conduct annual site evaluation Review monitoring information Evaluate BMPs Review and revise SWPPP The following information shall be included on the site map:

 - A. The facility boundaries; the outline of all storm water drainage areas within the facility boundaries; portions of the drainage area impacted by run-on from surrounding areas; and direction of flow of each drainage area, on-site surface water bodies, and areas of soil erosion.
 The map shall also identify nearby water bodies (such as rivers, lakes, and ponds) and municipal storm drain inlets where the facility's storm water discharges and authorized non-storm water discharges may be received. - B. The location of the storm water collection and conveyance system, associated points of discharge, and direction of flow.
 Include any structural control measures that affect storm water discharges, authorized non-storm water discharges, and run-on.
-Examples of structural control measures are catch basins, berms, detention ponds, secondary containment, oil/water separators, diversion barriers, etc. - C. An outline of all impervious areas of the facility, including paved areas, buildings, covered storage areas, or other roofed structures. - D. Locations where materials are directly exposed to precipitation and the locations where significant spills or leaks identified in Section A.6.a.iv. below have occurred. - E. Areas of industrial activity.
+Examples of structural control measures are catch basins, berms, detention ponds, secondary containment, oil/water separators, diversion barriers, etc. - C. An outline of all impervious areas of the facility, including paved areas, buildings, covered storage areas, or other roofed structures. - D. Locations where materials are directly exposed to precipitation and the locations where significant spills or leaks identified in Section VI.A.4. below have occurred. - E. Areas of industrial activity.
 This shall include the locations of all storage areas and storage tanks, shipping and receiving areas, fueling areas, vehicle and equipment storage/maintenance areas, material handling and processing areas, waste treatment and disposal areas, dust or particulate generating areas, cleaning and rinsing areas, and other areas of industrial activity which are potential pollutant sources.